-Shareholders of record at the close of business on April 4, 2023 are entitled to receive notice of and attend the Meeting and are entitled to one vote for each Common Share registered in the name of such Shareholder in respect of each matter to be voted upon at the Meeting.
+Shareholders of record at the close of business on April 2, 2024 are entitled to receive notice of and attend the Meeting and are entitled to one vote for each Common Share registered in the name of such Shareholder in respect of each matter to be voted upon at the Meeting.
 If unable to attend the Meeting, a registered Shareholder may, in advance of the Meeting, submit his/her/its proxy by mail or over the internet in accordance with the instructions below.

-This year, we will hold our Meeting in a virtual format, which will be conducted via live audio webcast.
+This year, we will hold our Meeting in a hybrid format, with a virtual option, which will be conducted via live audio webcast and an in-person option at the Corporation's office in St John's, Newfoundland.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

-Registered Shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out in the Circular.
+Registered Shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet or attending in person at the Newfoundland office and comply with all of the requirements set out in the Circular.
 Non-registered Shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting as guests, but guests will not be able to vote at the Meeting.

 A Shareholder who wishes to appoint a person other than the management nominees identified on the form of proxy or voting instruction form (including a non-registered Shareholder who wishes to appoint themselves to attend) must carefully follow the instructions in the Circular and on their form of proxy or voting instruction form.
 These instructions include the additional step of registering such proxyholder with our transfer agent, TSX Trust Company, after submitting their form of proxy or voting instruction form.
-Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a user name to participate in the Meeting and only being able to attend as a guest.
+Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a username to participate in the Meeting and only being able to attend as a guest.